 The Company's exploration activities are subject to various provincial, state and federal laws and regulations governing the protection of archaeological heritage and the environment.
 Prior to the execution of any exploration programs involving site disturbance, such as on-site camps and drilling operations, application must be made to the appropriate B.C. (or in the case of operations in the state of Nevada) Nevada and/or U.S. federal government ministries for an exploration permit.
 Permit applications must provide specific detail with regard to the Company's plans including, among other things, the nature and estimated total area of surface disturbance, impacts on wildlife, surveys for cultural artifacts, plans for waste disposal, and use of locally-sourced water, etc. Prior to the start of work, reclamation bonds must be posted with the B.C., Nevada or U.S. federal government to cover remediation of disturbed sites following program completion.
-To the date of writing the Company has posted a \$25,000 reclamation bond covering work on the Snoball property, a \$34,000 reclamation bond covering work on the Golden Lion property, and a \$38,479 reclamation bond covering work on the Holy Cross property, for a combined total of \$97,479.
-It is anticipated that a reclamation bond totaling \$US93,700 will have to be posted in 2023 to the relevant U.S. authorities in relation to the now permitted Rockland East project.
+To the date of writing the Company has posted a \$25,000 reclamation bond covering work on the Snoball property, a \$34,000 reclamation bond covering work on the Golden Lion property, a \$38,479 reclamation bond covering work on the Holy Cross property, and a \$22,872 bond covering work on the DEM property, for a combined total of \$120,351.
+On the Rockland, Nevada property, it is anticipated that a reclamation bond totaling an estimated \$US93,700 will need to be posted to the relevant U.S. authorities in relation to the now permitted Rockland East project.
+In addition, a reclamation bond totaling an estimated \$US50,000 will need to be posted in relation to the now permitted Rockland Mine ("Keane") project.